Kingxukai/linux/Documentation/networking/operstates.rst

-A routing daemon or dhcp client just needs to care for IFF_RUNNING or waiting for operstate to go IF_OPER_UP/IF_OPER_UNKNOWN before considering the interface / querying a DHCP address.
+A routing daemon or dhcp client just needs to care for IFF_RUNNING or waiting for operstate to go IF_OPER_UP/IF_OPER_UNKNOWN before considering the woke interface / querying a DHCP address.

 For technical questions and/or comments please e-mail to Stefan Rompf